By Efrona Mor

 “Forgive me.
 Does he have a name?”

-“Is this one well chosen?”
+“Is this one well-chosen?”
 She nodded as he placed the newborn in her hand.
 Odo stared a moment.
 He looked as human as any babe he had ever seen.
 “We must leave before we are discovered.”
 He noticed her face deeply cut.
 “My healer shall heal that.”
-Odo handed her the pup and gathered Domis’s war belt, sword, and belongings, strapping them on himself, and then knelt down.
-She watched him surprised.
+Odo gathered Domis’s war belt, sword, and belongings, strapping them on himself, and then knelt down.
+She watched him, surprised.
 “All death shall be mourned, but this one shall be remembered!”
 He touched Domis’s chest with his palm a long moment and then lifted him over his shoulder.
-“Great kings, he is heavy.”
-Arya stared, and Odo saw the fear in her eyes melt away.
-“Come, we… we have much to do.”
+“Great kings.
+He is heavy.”
+Arya stared, and Odo noted her fear melted away.
+“Come, we have much to do.”
 He waited, and she said nothing.
 “Our basket is full, is it not?”
-His attempt to jest made her feel at ease as she pulled Chapsalus close, holding back her tears.
+His attempt to jest made her feel more at ease and she pulled Chapsalus close, holding back her tears.

 Birds were chirping overhead, but it was as if the world went suddenly silent to see Domis over Odo’s shoulder, then she realized he spoke.